Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - A. Mythological Swords: Swords from world mythology and religion.
 Includes those mentioned in medieval folkloric tales such as epic poems.

-- B. Historical Swords: Swords proven to exist.
-Or currently on display somewhere in the world.
+- B. Historical Swords: Actual historical relics.
+Some are currently on display in museums.

 - C. Fictional Swords: Swords introduced in written works.
 To differentiate from folkloric swords, titles mentioned are from the modern era.